Professional wrestling strikes: Mongolian chop

 The act of chopping both the opponent's shoulders or sides of the neck in a downward swinging motion at the same time.
+The move has been most famously used by Japanese wrestlers such as Hiroyoshi Tenzan, Makoto Hashi and Jun Izumida, however CM Punk has also popularized the move in America.

 Overhead chop

 The wrestler draws a hand back and hits the opponent vertically, atop the head.
-This move is primarily used by very tall wrestlers such as The Great Khali and Andre the Giant.
+This move is primarily used by very tall wrestlers such as The Great Khali, Giant Baba and Andre the Giant.
 It is also known as the tomahawk chop when used as part of a Native American gimmick, ostensibly due to it resembling a tomahawking motion.
 It was used as a finisher by Wahoo McDaniel, Chief Jay Strongbow and Tatanka, neither of whom were particularly tall.

 Throat thrust

 Also known as throat strike or sword stab.
 Similar to a conventional wrestling uppercut, the wrestler strikes the opponent's throat upward with the tips of all five stiffed fingers of a supine hand.
 Abdullah the Butcher and Sgt.
 Slaughter were professional wrestlers known for its use as signature move.